Newteinog/Portfolio/index.md

 To improve this, I reorganized the layout and made the sections more intuitive.
 I also reviewed the content to remove unnecessary information and make the text clearer and more direct.

 Another issue was readability.
-Some sections had too much text, with no clear separation.
+Some sections had too much text and lacked clear separation.
 I improved this by breaking content into smaller paragraphs and making it easier to scan.

 These changes improved the overall user experience by making the portfolio more accessible, easier to navigate, and more professional.